Rachel Ward Looks Gorgeous In A Chic Neutral Ensemble

-The snap was captured in Manchester, as the geotag indicated, and Rachel stood in front of a plain white wall that allowed the neutral tones of her ensemble to pop.
+The snap was captured in Manchester, as the geotag indicated.
+The blond bombshell stood in front of a plain white wall that allowed the neutral tones of her ensemble to pop.
 She clad her long, lean physique in an outfit that incorporated different colors and textures for an elegant look.

-Rachel finished off the ensemble with a dusty rose jacket that had slim-fitting arms, lapels near the chest, and what appeared to be a loose, flowing fit.
-The garment cascaded all the way to the ground, adding some major drama to the ensemble.
+Rachel finished off the look with a dusty rose jacket that had slim-fitting arms, lapels near the chest, and what appeared to be a loose, flowing fit.
+The garment cascaded all the way to the ground, adding some major drama.

-Rachel’s long blond locks tumbled down her chest in soft waves, and she looked effortlessly chic in the ensemble.
+Rachel’s long blond locks tumbled down her chest in soft waves, and she looked effortlessly chic.
 Her beauty look was soft and subtle, with what appeared to be bold brows framing her stunning eyes and a nude hue on her lips.

 Her followers absolutely loved the stunning update, and the post received over 1,900 likes within one hour of going live.
-It also received 62 comments from her eager fans.
+It also received more than 60 comments from her eager fans.

 “I love your style babe You look so chic,” one fan commented, followed by a trio of heart eyes emoji.